ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4260-evaluation-board/datasheet.md

 | 23             | GND          | Ground                                                                                                     |                         |
 | 24             | NC           | Not connected                                                                                              |                         |

 ##### Battery Connector

 The pin definition of the RAK4260 Evaluation Board Li-Ion battery connector is shown in the table below.
-The matching connector for the battery wires is an [JST PHR-2 2&nbsp;mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=199).
+The matching connector for the battery wires is an [JST PHR-2 2 mm pitch female](https://www.jst-mfg.com/product/detail_e.php?series=199).

 | **Pin** | **Pin Name** | **Description**               |
 | ------- | ------------ | ----------------------------- |